kktjs/kkt/packages/mocker-api/README.md

 [`mocker-api`](https://github.com/jaywcjlove/mocker-api) that creates mocks for REST APIs.

 > ⚠️ This package has been deprecated.
+Built-in and configurable

 It can be configured using `proxySetup`.